Family of rancher killed in Oregon standoff sues U.S., police

 The investigation also found that an FBI agent at the scene failed to disclose that he fired two rounds that missed Finicum.
 The agent, W. Joseph Astarita, has pleaded not guilty to federal charges of making false statements and obstruction of justice.
 He is listed as a defendant in the lawsuit.

 The complaint compares the shooting of a Finicum to the high-profile shooting of a North Korean defector in November 2017.
-It notes that the North Korean man survived and made it across the border to a friendlier government on the other side.
+It notes that the North Korean man survived and made it across the border to a friendlier government.

 “The story was captivating, because in the American psyche, the idea of being shot in the back by your own government for trying to cross a border is unthinkable,” the lawsuit said.